canjs/can-symbol/docs/symbols-getValue.md

 @signature `@@can.getValue()`

-Return this object's value.
+The `@@@@can.getValue` symbol points to a function that returns the context object's value.
 Value may mean different things in different contexts; e.g. a `can-compute`'s value is the value stored internally to the compute, while an observable object's value may be a non-observable, serialized representation of its properties.

-@this {*} anything that can be resolved to a value
-@return {*} any value

 ```
 var internalValue = undefined